Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool adds cookies to the session jar and specifies a concrete use case: replaying clearance cookies to bypass bot detection.
-This distinguishes it from siblings like cookies_clear and cookies_get.
+Description clearly states that the tool adds cookies to the session jar, specifies input formats (object or Set-Cookie string), and provides a concrete use case (replaying clearance cookies).
+It distinguishes itself from sibling tools like cookies_get and cookies_clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.